JavaDerg/lighthouse-2.0-signals/README.md

 # fir test

-~~The probably slowest lighthouse 2.0 data decoder out there, made fast by your cpu™~~
+~~The probably the slowest lighthouse 2.0 data decoder out there, made fast by your cpu™~~

 This project has been totally f\*\*ked by me the past hours into something completely else, but it was a lot of fun.